bbeng89/bbeng89.github.io/_posts/2020-04-18-site-updates.md

 layout: article
 banner:
 override_home_banner: false
+description: "Introducing some new updates that have been made to the blog"
 ---

 <p>I've made a lot of changes to the blog and figured I might as well point them out.
 I'm kind of a nerd when it comes to data, so I've been keeping a bunch of stats in a spreadsheet about my travels.
 I decided I might as well move all of this into the blog so that everyone can see it.</p>